Lake Diefenbaker, Saskatchewan, Canada

 - Statistics / Weather / Helpful Links

 Looking for Lake Diefenbaker cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Lake Diefenbaker, the largest reservoir in southern Saskatchewan, is developing a reputation as a favorite vacationland for visitors from all over Canada and the United States.
 The 106,000-acre lake provides plenty of room for all types of boating, sailing and fishing.
 Prevailing breezes along the 140-mile length of the lake make it a popular destination of windsurfers.
 Beach lovers enjoy swimming the shallows from one of Lake Diefenbaker’s several public beaches.
 Power boating, house boating, pontooning, jet-skiing, tubing, water skiing, paddle-boating, canoeing and kayaking all have plenty of room to maneuver.
 One can even arrange for a lake cruise, since much of the shoreline is only accessible by water.
 Fishing is great year-round.